arnavt78/Popup-Prompt/README.md

 The next parameter is the size, which is an array of two numbers.
 These numbers determine the size of the window.
 So, `[300, 200]` means that the width is `300`, and the height is `200`.

 After that come the optional parameters.
+The first optional parameter is for specifing if the window should be resizable.

 The next parameter specifies the icon path for the icon on the popup window.
 This must be an `.ico` picture extension.
 If the icon is empty, then the default is a picture will red, blue, and yellow blocks.

-_Note: The path must be from the drive.
-Otherwise, the icon will not display (e.g. `C:/Users/Someone/Popup-Prompt/favicon.ico`, not `./favicon.ico`).
-This bug will soon be fixed._

 The tipical sizes for an icon are _16 × 16_, _32 × 32_, and _48 × 48_ pixels.
 For great icons, see [this website](https://icon-icons.com/)!